Coongie Lakes

-The Coongie Lakes is a freshwater wetland system located in the Far North region of South Australia.
-The 21790 km2 lakes system is located approximately 1046 km north of the Adelaide city centre.
+The Coongie Lakes is a freshwater wetland system in the Far North region of South Australia.
+The 21790 km2 lakes system is approximately 1046 km north of the Adelaide city centre.
 The wetlands includes lakes, channels, billabongs, shallow floodplains, deltas, and interdune swamps.
 It lies on the floodplain of Cooper Creek, an ephemeral river flowing through a desert landscape in the Lake Eyre Basin which rarely, after occasional large floods, empties into Lake Eyre.
 The wetland system has been recognised both as being of international importance by designation under the Ramsar Convention with a listing on 15 June 1987 and being nationally important within Australia with a listing in A Directory of Important Wetlands in Australia (DIWA).
 Its extent includes the regional town of Innamincka, the Malkumba-Coongie Lakes National Park, the Innamincka Regional Reserve, the Strzelecki Regional Reserve and the Coongie Lakes Important Bird Area.

 Description

 The Coongie Lakes is located in the north-east corner of South Australia about 1046 km north of the Adelaide city centre.
 For management purposes, the wetland system has been given a boundary which is triangular in shape.
 The northern apex of the triangle is near Lake Moorayepe, the south western apex is near Marion Hill in the south and the eastern apex coincides with the South Australia-Queensland border to the immediate east of the town of Innamincka.
 The area of land within the boundary is reported as being 21790 km2.

 Land tenure is a mix of crown land, pastoral lease and protected area.
 The surrounding region is arid and has a very low human population density; it is used mainly for cattle grazing, as well as for oil and gas production, and is becoming increasingly important for tourism.
 Some of the wetlands fill only on rare occasions; some contain water for a short time after periodic flooding, while others are permanent or almost permanent.
 It lies within the traditional lands of the Yandruwandha, Yawarrawarrka, Ngamini and Dieri people.